Wing5000/WildDrop/README.md

 ## Features:

-- **Secure Storage**: Utilizes AlephZero blockchain technology for immutable and tamper-proof storage of crypto assets.
+- **Secure Storage**: Utilizes Starknet blockchain technology for immutable and tamper-proof storage of crypto assets.
 - **API Integration**: Provides a RESTful API for seamless integration with external applications and services.
 - **Scalable Architecture**: Built on NodeJS for scalability, allowing the service to handle increasing demands effortlessly.
 - **Private Key Management**: Implements robust encryption techniques for safeguarding private keys.